-The International Max Planck Research School for Molecular and Cellular Biology (IMPRS-MCB) was established in 2006 as a joint initiative of scientists from the University of Freiburg and the Max Planck Institute of Immunobiology and Epigenetics.
-We offer talented students excellent training opportunities in the fields of Molecular and Cellular Biology, Epigenetics and Immunobiology.
-This scientific education in a first class environment supports their development into outstanding young researchers.
+Beginning in 2019, the International Max Planck Research School for Immunobiology, Epigenetics, and Metabolism (IMPRS-IEM) will focus on excellence in scientific training for junior researchers in the life sciences.
+IMPRS-IEM is the successor program to IMPRS-MCB established in 2006.
+The new name and program structure reflects strengthening of the scientific research done by our faculty as a joint initiative of scientists from the University of Freiburg, the Max Planck Institute of Immunobiology and Epigenetics, and the Institute for Systems Immunology in Würzburg.
+We offer talented students excellent training opportunities in the fields of Molecular and Cellular Biology, Immunobiology, Epigenetics and Metabolism.
+This scientific education in a first-class environment supports their development into outstanding young researchers.

 One of the distinctive aspects of our program is a rotation period.
 Students spend one month each in three different laboratories before starting their PhD project.
 This is an important step towards identifying a suitable laboratory for their PhD thesis, as it allows them to experience three distinct lab environments and provides further insight into particular research topics.
 The rotations are also a chance for group leaders to ascertain which student will be the best fit for their groups.
 Finally, this rotation phase enhances communication and networking within the Institute.

-After the rotation period, our fellows join the lab, in which they will carry out their PhD work.
+After the rotation period, our fellows join the lab in which they will carry out their PhD work.
 The PhD project constitutes the core of the scientific training.
-Our students benefit from the supervision of the respective group leader, the interactions within the laboratory and collaborations within and outside the MPI-IE. The progress of all IMPRS-MCB students is regularly monitored by their thesis advisory committees (TACs).
+Our students benefit from the supervision of the respective group leader, the interactions within the laboratory and collaborations within and outside the MPI-IE. The progress of all IMPRS students is regularly monitored by their thesis advisory committees (TACs).

-IMPRS-MCB students also participate in a broad curriculum that complements their laboratory training.
+IMPRS students also participate in a broad curriculum that complements their laboratory training.
 This additional training program covers three major aspects - advanced scientific training, transferable/soft skills and networking.
-In particular, we offer courses that relate to
+In particular, we offer courses that relate to:

 - Advanced scientific methods e.g. bioinformatics, statistics, imaging